WP-API/docs-v2/guide/authentication/index.md

 can then be passed to the API via the `_wp_json_nonce` data parameter (either POST data or in the query for GET requests), or via the `X-WP-Nonce` header.

-It is important to keep in mind that this authentication method relies on WordPress cookie.
+It is important to keep in mind that this authentication method relies on WordPress cookies.
 As a result this method is only applicable when the REST API is used inside of WordPress and the current user is logged in.
 In addition, the current user must have the appropriate capability to perform the action being performed.

 As an example, this is how the built-in Javascript client creates the nonce: